deeheber/Danielle-s-Blog/src/content/blog/Fargate-On-A-Budget.md

 aws ecs update-service --cluster <cluster-name> --service <service-name> --desired-count <desired-count-int>
 ```

 We aren't doing that exact thing in this case...we're using [EventBridge's Universal Targets](https://docs.aws.amazon.com/scheduler/latest/UserGuide/managing-targets-universal.html) feature.
-Universal Targets allow you to run most (not all - see the link to view unsupported commands) AWS CLI commands directly in an EventBridge Schedule without the need to add compute (such as Lambda).
+Universal Targets allow you to run most (not all - see the link to view unsupported commands) AWS CLI commands directly in an EventBridge Schedule without the need to add (and pay for) compute (such as Lambda).

-In our example, we have one Schedule that sets the `desiredCount` to `1` (on/up) at 9am PT Mon-Fri and it sets the `desiredCount` to `0` (off/down) at 5pm PT Mon-Fri.
+In our example, we have one Schedule that sets the `desiredCount` to `1` (on/up) at 9am PT Mon-Fri and another that sets the `desiredCount` to `0` (off/down) at 5pm PT Mon-Fri.

-These cron expressions can be adjusted...be sure to ask your stakeholder(s) that use the app when they will be using it to ensure that it is not shut down when it is needed.
+These cron expressions can be adjusted...be sure to ask your stakeholder(s) when they plan to use the app to ensure it is available.

 ## Summary